-The AMP Capital Remuneration Framework was in place since the 2016 performance year.
-However, as of 24 March 2023, employees representing the Responsible Entity will fall under Dexus's remuneration policies and practices, with a new integrated framework commencing 1 July 2023.
+The Investment Manager's Remuneration Framework was in place since the 2016 performance year.
+However, as of 24 March 2023, employees representing the Responsible Entity fall under Dexus's remuneration policies and practices, with a new integrated framework effective from 1 July 2023.

-Individual fixed remuneration is set based on role, with reference to independent market data from trusted providers and considers individual skills and experience.
+Individual fixed remuneration is set based on role, with reference to independent market data from trusted providers and considers both individual skills and experience.